B-1-0 GENERAL BUSINESS PROCEDURES

 Use of the hall will be governed by the following guidelines:

 Juniper Hall will be available only to groups--not on an individual basis.
+Arrangements must be made through the residence hall manager.

 Groups contracting for the residence hall must be able to establish financial credibility.